notrustverify/pastenym-frontend/README.md

 #### Host it publicly

-If you want to host it publicly here's the additionnal steps that can help you
+If you want to host it publicly here's some steps that can help you

 To run it: